Considerations for Designing and Running an App in the Cloud

 .gitignore files, see https://github.com/github/gitignore.

-A buildpack consists of bundles of detection and configuration scripts that provide framework and runtime support for your applications.
-When you deploy an application that needs a buildpack, Cloud Foundry installs the buildpack on the Diego cell where the application runs.
+A buildpack consists of bundles of detection and configuration scripts that provide framework and runtime support for your apps.
+When you deploy an app that needs a buildpack, Cloud Foundry installs the buildpack on the Diego cell where the app runs.